-Communicate and Compromise
+Communicate and compromise

 Discuss how your ADHD may affect intimacy and your sexual expression.
 If your partner has ADHD, be considerate of their needs.
-For example, turn off the lights and don’t use lotions or perfumes if they’re sensitive to light or sweet smells.
+For example, turn off the lights and don’t use lotions or perfumes if they’re sensitive to light or strong smells.

 Don’t be afraid to seek help from a qualified sex therapist.
 Many couples coping with ADHD greatly benefit from couples counseling and sex therapy.

 Work on being in the moment.
 Get rid of distractions and try doing calming exercises together, such as yoga or meditation.
 Make dates for sex and commit to them.
 Making sex a priority will ensure you don’t get sidetracked.